First Home Savings Account 2025 contribution limits

 The FHSA rules allow you to carry-forward up to one year's worth of contributions, or $8,000.
 The actual amount of contribution room you have this year depends on several factors, such as:

-• If you did not open an FHSA before December 31, 2023, you have no contribution carry-forward room.
-Your contribution limit for 2024 will be $8,000 once you open your FHSA account.
+- If you did not open an FHSA before December 31, of last year, you have no contribution carry-forward room.
+Your contribution limit for this year will be $8,000 once you open your FHSA account.

-How will my 2025 FHSA contribution room be calculated?
+How will my FHSA contribution room be calculated for next year?

-Since 2024 is the second year of the FHSA, you could lose some contribution room if you contribute less than $8,000 before the end of this year.
-Since the maximum carry-forward amount is $8,000, if you opened an FHSA in 2023 but did not contribute to it, and you don’t contribute at least $8,000 this year, you will forfeit some room.
+You could lose some contribution room if you contribute less than $8,000 before the end of this year.
+Since the maximum carry-forward amount is $8,000, if you opened an FHSA two or more years ago but did not contribute to it, and you don’t contribute at least $8,000 this year, you will forfeit some room.

 The impact of lost contribution room on your home purchase goal depends on when you plan to purchase a home (your time horizon).
 Since the FHSA can remain open for 15 years, if you have a longer time horizon, you still have an opportunity to contribute the maximum $40,000.
 If you plan to purchase a home in the next five years, however, you may not be able to maximize your FHSA room before you purchase your home.